 1. Which medical conditions are approved for low-THC cannabis?

-The Texas Compassionate Use Act allows the use of low-THC cannabis for intractable epilepsy.
+The Texas Compassionate Use Act allows the use of low-THC cannabis for epilepsy, multiple sclerosis, spasticity, autism, ALS, terminal cancer, and neurodegenerative disease.

 2. How does a patient qualify for the program?